 - AASA, The School Superintendents Association -- The AASA is an organization that advocates for public education and school district leadership at the national level.
-Additionally, they provide trade publications, important information, and other resources to their members.
+Additionally, they upkeep trade publications, important information, and other resources for their members.

 - American Association of University Administrators (AAUA) -- The AAUA is an organization of administrators working in higher education.
 The group actively promotes the importance of professional development, and has helped establish professional and ethical standards for postsecondary administrators.